involve-it/backbone-query-string-model/README.md

 });
 ```

-## Small Note:
+## Small Notes:
-I put this code very quickly, without fully testing outside of my projects, so can be few errors/quesions.
+- I put this code very quickly, without fully testing outside of my projects, so can be few errors/quesions.
 Please let me know and I will definetely work on it when I see the project is used!
+- Also, I have coded QueryStringCidModel - when this model is used querystring parameter will get prefix (cid of the qsModel), so that multiple models can use same querystring names.
+Can be useful when few instances of the same control (like chart or table) are on the same page.
+Originally was developed to work with Backgrid.
+I can share it by request, please let me know! :)